tom-bjorkholm/edit-cfg-json/doc/detailed_design.md

 **Reading a file and the declared defaults are what need the loader**, which is what makes it affordable: section 6.1 does not construct the class at all.
-The second of the two is section 4.9's, where the values a class declares are what a new element of an ordinary list is copied from, so a class the editor cannot construct loses that one offer and nothing else.
+The second of the two is section 4.9's, where the values a class declares are one of the three places a new element of an ordinary list is copied from, so a class the editor cannot construct loses that one place and nothing else: a list that already holds an element, or whose member carries an annotation, is offered one all the same.

 **A loader answers a call with no JSON source**, and that answer is the configuration the editor edits when it was given no file.
 So a loader that